-The faculty of the counselor education program is dedicated to educating and training counselor education professionals to function in culturally diverse settings.
-Lenoir-Rhyne University is located in the foothills of the Blue Ridge Mountains and has a large urban population; yet, we also serve suburban and rural communities.
-From this unique vantage point, we recognize the need to address the economic, educational, and social inequalities that prevail in our community.
+The faculty of the Counseling Degree Program is dedicated to educating and training counseling professionals to function in culturally diverse settings.
+We recognize the need to address the economic, educational, and social inequalities that prevail in our communities.

 The program acknowledges a commitment both to the students who will pursue preparation as professional counselors and to the larger public served by our graduates, for whom we all share a responsibility.
 It is due to this commitment that the faculty members hold high standards in the process of training professional counselors in school and community settings.

 The programs are designed to provide a challenging, yet supportive environment that promotes professional orientation, development of a counseling identity, ethical practice, commitment to inquiry, and self-awareness.
 As a result, we expect our students to develop a commitment of service to others, and to the pursuit of excellence in the counseling profession.

 The Master of Arts degree in counseling is designed to prepare individuals for positions as professional counselors in agencies and/or school settings.
 The counseling program places primary emphasis on the development of strong ethical clinical skills.

 Upon receiving the Master of Arts degree in counseling, students will meet course work requirements for eligibility to take the examination to become a National Certified Counselor (NCC) and apply to become a Licensed Professional Clinical Mental Health Counselor Associate (LCMHC-A) in the state of North Carolina and a Licensed Professional Counselor Associate (LPC-A) in the state of South Carolina.